Geo-targeting allows you to redirect your website visitors – when clicking on Amazon affiliate links – to the nearest Amazon shop.

 How to test your GeoTargeting configuration in AAWP

-First of all make sure the GeoTargeting feature is enabled under AAWP > Settings > Output.
+First of all make sure the GeoTargeting feature is enabled under AAWP > Settings > Functions.

 You may also need to configure a localized tracking ID for each country you want to redirect to, under AAWP > Settings > Amazon API after checking the box for using multiple tracking IDs there.